swarnalii/e-mart/README.md

 - Libraries used: Moment, socket.io
 #### Note:

-This is just a demo website to showcase the idea of collaborative shopping, it doesn't have most of the e-commerce features.
+This is just a demo website to showcase the idea of collaborative shopping, it doesn't has most of the e-commerce features.

 Template from [Free HTML Templates](https://html.design/)